chelaxian/tdl-easy/README.md

 # tdl-easy (windows x64 only)

-PowerShell script to simplify downloading Telegram media from private groups/channels without a public link.
+PowerShell script to simplify downloading Telegram media from public/private groups/channels even without a public link.
 You only need the URL to any message in the private Telegram group/channel.
 Specify the message index range (for ex., from 1 to 1000), and script will download all media from this messages.
+Also you can copy-paste only 1 URL to any message in chat and script will download all media in that chat.

 ---